lufelipe12/igma-backend-test/README.md

 ## Description

 This repository was made for igma backend test.
-Here's an API for customers registration.
+Here's an API for customers registration with cpf verification.

 ## Technologies